Kelly Porch Counselling

 I am a fully qualified and insured counsellor.
 I am also a registered member of the British Association for Counsellors and Psychotherapists (BACP).
 The BACP Register is recognised by the UK Government and consists of counsellors who have met specified standards for registration.
 Membership of this register means that I am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy.

-A copy of my counselling diploma certificate is available upon request and proof of registration are available on the BACP website.
+A copy of my counselling diploma certificate and insurance documents are available upon request and proof of registration are available on the BACP website.
 Should you wish to check the BACP register, my registration number is 088899.

 In addition to my private practice, I also teach other people to become counsellors in my training centre, Northamptonshire Centre for Counselling Studies.